scytherswings/Plex-Board/README.md

 [La-a]: http://www.urbandictionary.com/define.php?term=la-a

-Just for clarificaiton, yes this is _another_ Plex dashboard, but this project is _different_ and I'll tell you why.
+Just for clarification, yes this is _another_ Plex dashboard, but this project is _different_ and I'll tell you why.

 PlexWatchWeb and the newer (and very cool) PlexPy projects are oriented more towards statistics etc.
 Plex-Board is meant to help the users **and** administrators of a Plex server get a quick overview on the status of the various services related to and including Plex itself.